dkause/ElephantChat/README.md

 This is a chat running on mobiles

 - users can set the backgroundcolor
-- Users can chat, send messages
+- users can chat, send messages
-- they can send images
+- users can send images
-- they can send their lcoation
+- users can send their location
-- hides input field when offline
+- the app hides input field when offline

 ## Tools

 [![Tools used](https://skillicons.dev/icons?i=react,firebase,androidstudio,vscode,md,nodejs)](https://skillicons.dev)

-The App is coded in React-Native with Visual Studio Code and use Expo to port to IOS and Android.
+The App uses React-Native and uses Expo to port to IOS and Android.
 I tested the app with my IOS device and an emulated android device.
+Visual Studio Code was used as an editor.
 ## Contributing

 PRs are welcome.